aubreyjcook/_META_DOMAIN.ajc/guidelines/technology-specific-guidelines/IDEs/VSCode.md

 Here's the process:

 1. Config SSH keys for each account locally.
 (You do this via terminal and have the option of various encryption methods.)
 2. Config the SSH config file within system environment under `~/.ssh/config` to use the correct SSH key for each account.
-3. Add the SSH key to the Github accounts.
-You needed to grab the public key from the terminal from what you made in step 1 to do this.
+This was done on Windows, in Linux or MacOS it may differ.
 It looks something like
 ```# Main GitHub account
 Host github.com
   User git